nntrn/why-quantum-mechanics-is-weird/README.md

 ## Classification

-*a tiger is not a tiger because it is fast, it is fast because it is a tiger*
+    A tiger is not a tiger because it is fast, it is fast because it is a tiger

-#### Identity:
+Identity-first:
-*"The particle's wavefunction is spread out over space."*
+"The particle's wavefunction is spread out over space."
 **Why bad**: This suggests the particle physically occupies multiple locations

-#### Motion:
+Motion-first:
-*"The wavefunction predicts the probabilities of detecting the particle at different locations."*
+"The wavefunction predicts the probabilities of detecting the particle at different locations."
 **Why good**: This clarifies that the wavefunction is about measurement outcomes, not the particle's "actual" state.

 ### Identity-first